Build a World Class Facilities Management Team Through Technology

 Imagine a 1400 employee corporation housed in an immense building space downtown.
 There are teams who must meet to brainstorm on their next project, employees who work remotely much of the time, coming in to the office once a week, and team members frequently in need conference rooms to meet with potential clients.
 Not to mention the service requests for ongoing maintenance issues.
 Managing each component can prove to be a difficult task.
 Each employees’ spatial needs must be met in an accurate and timely manner in order for the business to run efficiently.
 A system of emails, spreadsheets and phone calls is outdated and is only accurate if the information is updated and made available to everyone, anytime, anywhere.

 In this highly competitive world where there is always someone around the corner waiting to take your place, there is only room for gold medalists.
 Much like the high class Olympians competing for the gold, companies must maintain diligent monitoring of their day to day operations.
-Doing more with less is the key to how businesses really make it in today's business landscape.
+Doing more with less is the key to how businesses really make it in today’s business landscape.
 Staying technologically static and unwilling to advance into the modern age only stands to hinder significant growth.
 Adopting the proper use of modern day tools, such as smart phones, tablets and software applications in the workplace, indicates that you are a company that is not satisfied with being second best.
-It shows adaptability and the drive to grow--two traits that are critical to the success of both an Olympian and a modern day.
+It shows adaptability and the drive to grow–two traits that are critical to the success of both an Olympian and a modern day.
+For further insights on how technology can impact the workplace check out this blog.